 If you're here for sewing Christmas advent calendars, also check out this diy advent calendar that I made from yardage.
 Pretty too!

 This post includes affiliate links, thanks for your support.
+Also, check out this huge free pattern bundle.
+Yep, FREE:

 How To Make An Advent Calendar From Christmas Fabric Panels